jrladd/CIS241/_pages/assignments.md

 taxonomy: assignments
 ---

-On this page you'll find prompts for the different assignments in our course (posted closer to their due dates), as well as a breakdown of assignments.
+On this page you'll find prompts for the different assignments in our course, as well as a breakdown of assignments.
 Additional information about assignments and grading can be found on the [Course Policies](/CIS241/policies/) page.

 ## Assignment Breakdown

 Assignment|Percentage
 ---|--
+In-Class Workshops|20%
-In-Class Assignments and Participation|20% Documentation Assignment|10%
+Documentation Assignment|10%
 Tutorial Assignment|10%
 Quizzes|20%